srmagura/iti-react/iti-react-core/Readme.md

-﻿A collection of utilities that can be used in both React DOM and React Native projects.
+﻿A collection of utilities and hooks that can be used in both React DOM and React Native projects.

-**See iti-react/Readme.md** for main documentation.\*\*

 ## Usage